-Oregon Circuit Court Judge Vance Day has fought hard two years to defend himself against charges that he violated state code of judicial conduct.
+Oregon Circuit Court Judge Vance Day has fought hard for almost 3 years to defend himself against charges that he violated state code of judicial conduct.
 His legal team did not expect much justice from the Oregon Commission on Judicial Fitness and Disability.
 Anyone who attended the entire hearing recognized that Judge Day’s evidence would be discarded in the Commission’s attempt to drive him from the bench.

 Now the Attorney General of Oregon has filed a criminal indictment based on the false allegation that Judge Day knowingly aided and abetted a felon (one of the veterans in his Vet Court) in possessing a firearm.
 The charges are false and independent witnesses have stated that Judge Day did no such thing.
 Nevertheless, it appears that the Attorney General Rosenblum wants Judge Day punished for simply standing for his First Amendment rights.
 It is clear that Judge Day, and those like him, have enraged the ill-liberal left.
 (To see Ellen Rosenblum’s final campaign email, click here)

 The onslaught against Judge Day began with the Commission’s allegations filed back in June of 2015.
 Most of the accusations range from insignificant to trivial.
-Among the things that the Judicial Fitness Commission considered were violations of state ethics rules include handing his business card to a soccer referee who had asked for it; hanging displays of memorabilia honoring the service of American military veterans on the walls outside his office; and even hanging pictures of former presidents of the United States.
+A few of the actions, considered by the Judicial Fitness Commission to be violations of state ethics rules, are handing his business card to a soccer referee who had asked for it; hanging displays of memorabilia honoring the service of American military veterans on the walls outside his office; and even hanging pictures of former presidents of the United States.
 (To review the 44 page document which combines both the commission’s complaint and Judge Day’s answer, affirmative defenses and counterclaims, please click here)